polygonjs/plugin-mediapipe-facemesh/README.md

 # Polygonjs Mediapipe Facemesh Plugin

-This adds a Mediapipe Facemesh SOP node to the [Polygonjs webgl engine](https://polygonjs.com).
+This adds a Mediapipe Facemesh SOP nodes to the [Polygonjs webgl engine](https://polygonjs.com).

 # Install